Pod Security Policies(PSP)

 Check them logs k logs -f deploy/logger

-Edit the Deployment and set the allowPrivilegeEscalation
+Edit the Deployment and set the allowPrivilegeEscalation field:

 k edit deployments.apps logger